Parts of a Manuscript

 When you send your manuscript, please include a title or, even better, several possible titles.
 We will use your input in setting the title; often the author’s suggested wording becomes the official title.
 There are definitely some special considerations now and then that authors understandably overlook.
 If we feel a significantly different title is necessary, we will discuss it with you.
 We try to finalize the wording soon after the manuscript arrives.

 McFarland will finalize the cover design shortly after the manuscript is delivered.
-You may suggest ideas when you deliver the manuscript, and we will be happy to consider them.
+You may suggest ideas and provide cover image suggestions (along with the source of the image and a caption) when you deliver the manuscript, and we will be happy to consider them.
 We may not always be able to accommodate these suggestions (because of size issues, quality troubles, copyright issues, or other factors).
 Covers are an essential marketing tool, and McFarland retains the final say on cover designs (check us out—they’re terrific!).
-If you have a suggestion, communicate it to us when you deliver the manuscript (or very, very shortly thereafter) by emailing the design department at email@example.com.
+If you have a suggestion, communicate it to us when you deliver the manuscript by emailing the design department at firstname.lastname@example.org.

 Consult our guidelines for photos.